nodejs/node/doc/api/fs.md

 * `'rs+'` - Open file for reading and writing in synchronous mode.
 Instructs the operating system to bypass the local file system cache.

-  This is primarily useful for opening files on NFS mounts as it allows you to skip the potentially stale local cache.
-It has a very real impact on I/O performance so don't use this flag unless you need it.
+  This is primarily useful for opening files on NFS mounts as it allows skipping the potentially stale local cache.
+It has a very real impact on I/O performance so using this flag is not recommended unless it is needed.

   Note that this doesn't turn `fs.open()` into a synchronous blocking call.
-  If that's what you want then you should be using `fs.openSync()`
+  If synchronous operation is desired `fs.openSync()` should be used.

 * `'w'` - Open file for writing.
 The file is created (if it does not exist) or truncated (if it exists).